MoniPar/boutique_ado_v1/README.md

 * When the build log is complete it should say that the app has been successfully deployed.
 * Click on the ‘Open App’ button to view it and the Django “The install worked successfully!” page, should be displayed.

+### Second Deployment

+* When development is complete, if you had left `DEBUG = True` in the settings.py file, make sure to change it to `False`.
+You don't have to change anything if you had used `DEBUG = 'DEVELOPMENT' in os.environ` as your env.py file is ignored by GitHub.
+* Commit and push your code to your project's repository.
+* Navigate to the 'Deploy' tab and scroll down to 'Deploy a GitHub branch'.
+* Select the branch you want to deploy and click on the 'Deploy branch' button.
+When the app is deployed, you should see a message in the built log saying "Your app was successfully deployed".
+Click 'View' to see the deployed app in the browser.
+Alternatively, you can click on the 'Open App' button at the top of the page.
+* At this stage the app should be deployed without any static files, therefore no custom styles and javascript.
+The images might also be absent as Heroku Dynos are ephemeral, and they can be destroyed, restarted, and moved without any warning.
+In order to make them persistent, the static and media files need to be stored elsewhere.

+### Creating an AWS Account

+[Amazon Web Services(AWS) S3](https://aws.amazon.com/) is a cloud-based storage service where we can store our static and media files.
+The following is an account of how I set it up.
+* Open the [Amazon AWS](https://aws.amazon.com/) website in your browser and click on the 'Create an AWS account' button at the top right.
+* Fill in your email and
 _____

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)